 TARGET STRATEGY ОИТСОМЕ ACCOUNTABILITY TIMELINE System Alignment Increase the outreach effort related to the annual Point in Time Count.
 Provide a formal volunteer engagement and training series to increase community involvement with the Point in Time Count (PIT).
 CFTH Annual 2019/2020 A coordinating task group was created to help plan for the PIT Count through the Coalition of Service Providers.
 A formal press release and social media blast requested community involvement with the PIT Count.
 Two formal volunteer engagement opportunities were offered resulting in over 30 volunteers and four new PIT Count Outreach teams.
-An animal veterinary clinic at the Day Center was added to the Project Homeless Connect list of ways to be counted for the PIT Count.
-2020/2021 Unsheltered PIT Count modified due to COVID-19 restrictions, but existing partnerships with Outreach teams were utilized to get basic needs supplies to unsheltered homeless population.
+An animal veterinary clinic at the Day Center was added to the Project Homeless Connect list of ways to be counted for the PIT Count. ur new PIT 2020/2021 Unsheltered PIT Count modified due to COVID-19 restrictions, but existing partnerships with Outreach teams were utilized to get basic needs supplies to unsheltered homeless population.
 One of the severe weather nightly shelters open for the PIT Count night in order to count more individuals in the community.
 Creation of Coordinated Outreach to better align the system's efforts for future Point in Time Counts.
 2021/2022 Held full PIT Count in Feb.
 2022, with approval from HUD.
 It was delayed one month due to Omicron Variant COVID-19 Surge.
 Scaled-down Project Homeless Connect was held with most critical services delivered.
 One of the severe weather nightly shelters opened for the PIT Count night in order to count more individuals in the community.
 Coordinated Outreach continued to better align the system's efforts for future Point in Time Counts.
-System Alignment Continue to work with partners to streamline data collection and data-sharing efforts.
+2023 Improved use of Counting Us app for PIT Count.
+Project Homeless Connect levels. attendance went back to pre-pandemic System Alignment Continue to work with partners to streamline data collection and data-sharing efforts.
 Create a data-sharing agreement with at least one system of care partner.
 Identify people in common who are high utilizers of services to collaboratively address housing needs.
 CFTH/Data Partners End 2019 2019 (1) CFTH worked with Providence CORE to explore data-sharing options.
 State law continues to be a barrier to data sharing because explicit release needs to exist in order to share disaggregated information.
 Pathways (a physical health evidence-based practice model) will begin utilizing Homeless Management Information System (HMIS) to check for assessments in 2020.
-2019 (2) A By Name List for people who are chronically homeless was created in HM PeaceHealth, Molina Care Coordinators, CFTH and other housing program prelationships to collaborate in order to more effectively meet the needs of home. providers have developed formal
+2019 (2) A By Name List for people who are chronically homeless was created in HMIS.
+PeaceHealth, Molina Care Coordinators, CFTH and other housing program providers have developed formal relationships to collaborate in order to more effectively meet the needs of high service utilizers.